High School Book Club (HBC)

 - Everyone is encouraged to participate, with no one person monopolizing the discussion.

-- Everyone should try to be on time.
+- Everyone should be on time.

 - There will be no throwing library books or venting your anger on library books!